plotdb/uploadr/README.md

     new uploadr({ host: "gcs", config: { ... }});

-where config contains:
+where the config contains:

  - `bucket`: bucket name in your google cloud storage to hold your files.
  - `domain`: domain name to access your files (including schema ).
    - if omitted, falls back to `https://storage.googleapis.com`
    - this is for previewing / downloading files.
- - `route`: server route to request signed url for uploading files.
+ - `route`: server route to request signed URL for uploading files.
    - if omitted, falls back to `/d/uploadr/gcs`.